 New Jersey Board of Public Utilities Approves Proposed Acquisition of South Jersey Industries by Infrastructure Investments Fund

-FOLSOM, N.J. and NEW YORK, Jan.
-25, 2023 (GLOBE NEWSWIRE) -- South Jersey Industries, Inc. SJI (SJI) and the Infrastructure Investments Fund (IIF), a private investment vehicle focused on investing in critical infrastructure assets, today announced that the New Jersey Board of Public Utilities (NJ BPU) has unanimously approved IIF's proposed acquisition of SJI.
+/EIN News/ -- FOLSOM, N.J. and NEW YORK, Jan.
+25, 2023 (GLOBE NEWSWIRE) -- South Jersey Industries, Inc. (NYSE: SJI) (SJI) and the Infrastructure Investments Fund (IIF), a private investment vehicle focused on investing in critical infrastructure assets, today announced that the New Jersey Board of Public Utilities (NJ BPU) has unanimously approved IIF’s proposed acquisition of SJI.

 Under the terms of the NJ BPU approval, SJI has made the following commitments, among others: